Abhay2807/ROCK-PAPER-SCISSORS-GAME/README.md

 # ROCK-PAPER-SCISSORS-GAME (RPS GAME)

-Classical RPS Game
+Classical RPS (ROCK-PAPER-SCISSORS) Game.
-Created using HTML, CSS & JavaScript
+Created using HTML, CSS & JavaScript.
+It allows the user to play the game either manually or using auto-play feature.
+User can also control the game using keyboard control.

 Website hosted on Github , Link : https://abhay2807.github.io/ROCK-PAPER-SCISSORS-GAME/